 A computer or array of computers that act as one collective machine capable of processing enormous amounts of data.
 Supercomputers are used for very complex jobs such as nuclear research or forecasting weather patterns.

 The size of a supercomputer can differ widely, depending on how many computers make up the supercomputer.
 A supercomputer could be made up of 10, 100, 1000, or more computers, all working together.
-As of 2016, the largest supercomputer is the Sunway TaihuLight in China.
-It consists of 40,960 RISC processors, each with 256 cores, totaling 10,649,600 cores.
-The Sunway TaihuLight is capable of 93 petaflops of processing power and uses a custom operating system called Sunway RaiseOS.
+As of 2022, the largest supercomputer is the Frontier in the United States.
+It consists of 9,472 AMD Epyc 64-core CPUs (606,208 total cores) and 37,888 Radeon Instinct GPUs (8,335,360 total cores).
+The Frontier has 1.102 exaflops of processing power and uses the HPE (Hewlett Packard Enterprise) Cray operating system for supercomputers.

 The picture below shows a supercomputer at the William R. Wiley Environmental Molecular Sciences Laboratory; the Linux-based system is composed of nearly 2,000 processors.
 Courtesy: Pacific Northwest National Laboratory.